boonya/react-hook-form-validation/README.md

 ### Min

-If you need to ensure your input not less than expected.
-It can compare numbers or length of string or array.
+If you need to ensure your input value not less than expected.
+It can compare numbers or string like numbers.

 ```js static
 {validator: VALIDATORS.min, expected: 5, fail: ({expected}) => `The value is less than ${expected}`}